ada-akbar/ada-akbar.github.io/_posts/2018-12-13-panama-papers.md

 ## What drives entities to go offshore?

 It is probable that entities from all over the world are firstly influenced to go set their businesses already in countries which offer particularly good business conditions such as Switzlerand, Panama, the Channel Islands (Jersey and Guernsey), Luxemburg, the Cayman Islands, Lichteinstein, Singapore and Monaco, Isle of Man and Gibraltar.
-These countries are known for being small and very developped with high income per capita, but also to often be tax havens.
+These countries are known for being small and very developed with high income per capita, but also to often be tax havens.

 Hence, on the one hand it is crucial to understand what are these business conditions (economic and bureaucratic) that make this set of countries the optimum place to do business, but also to easily go offshore and on the other hand what are the economic and bureaucratic causes which influence entities in the other countries to go offshore.